rgeoghegan/django-snakeviz-profiling/README.md

     SNAKEVIZ_PROFILING=PLEASE_PROFILE_REQUESTS

 , and instead of the regular page, you will be presented with a profile output from the request.

+Note that if `django_snakeviz_profiling` is used, individual requests will be dramatically slower, so be careful using this in prod!

 ## License